Security Recommendations

 -

-Configure the Docker Daemon for TLS: To configure Docker daemon for TLS, enable remote connections using the –H flag and mention the port as 2376:
+Configure the Docker Daemon for TLS: To configure the Docker daemon for TLS, enable remote connections using the –H flag and mention the port as 2376:

 $ sudo docker -d –tlsverify --tlscacert=ca.pem --tlscert=server-cert.pem --tlskey=server-key.pem -H=0.0.0.0:2376